mesqta/CursinhoWeb-Python/6- Condições.md

 -  `or`: Se alguma das condições for verdadeira
 -  `not`: Nega uma condição
 -  `in` : Verifica se um valor existe em uma lista.
 Ex.: `if x in y:`
+- `not in` : Verifica se um valor não existe em uma lista.
+Ex.: `if x not in y:`

 #### Exemplo de "`and`":
 ```python